iiEthan/Corgii/README.md

 # Corgii
 A remake of the Corgii bot.
-Simply hop into a call named "Create channel" for a temporary voice channel.
+Simply hop into a call named "Create Channel" for a temporary voice channel.